fabiommendes/kpop/docs/tutorial.rst

 ``popA.`` and hitting the <tab> key (you will notice it is way more complex than Individual instances).

 In population genetics we are usually interested in comparing different populations rather than different individuals in the same population.
 We can easily create a new random population using the Population.make_random
 function:

+>>> popB = Population.random(10, num_loci=4, label='B')

+This will create a new population with 10 individuals and 4 loci.
+Now, let us compose this population with the previous one by creating a new generation that breeds individuals from the first population with the second

+>>> popC = popA.breed(popB, size=15, label='C')

+We can combine all sub-populations into a single population containing all individuals by simply adding the population objects together

+>>> pop_all = popA + popB + popC

+This creates a
+Individual instances).

+In population genetics we are usually interested in comparing different populations rather than different individuals in the same population.
+We can easily create a new random population using the Population.make_random
+function:

+>>> popB = Population.random(10, num_loci=4, label='B')

+This will create a new population with 10 individuals and 4 loci.
+Now, let us compose this population with the previous one by creating a new generation that breeds individuals from the first population with the second

+>>> popC = popA.breed(popB, size=15, label='C')

+We can combine all sub-populations into a single population containing all individuals by simply adding the population objects together

+>>> pop_all = popA + popB + popC

+This creates a
+Individual instances).

+In population genetics we are usually interested in comparing different populations rather than different individuals in the same population.
+We can easily create a new random population using the Population.random
+function:

->>> popB = Population.make_random(10, num_loci=4, label='B')
+>>> popB = Population.random(10, num_loci=4, label='B')

 This will create a new population with 10 individuals and 4 loci.
 Now, let us compose this population with the previous one by creating a new generation that